peri-source/peri/docs/quickstart.rst

 to import ``peri``'s ``runner`` module, which contains most of the convenience functions for analyzing images.
-The ``runner`` module contains several functions which will let you get a completely feature an image from various starting points:
+The ``runner`` module contains several functions which will let you completely feature an image from various starting points:

- * featuring from scratch
+ * from scratch
- * featuring from a guess of positions and radii
+ * from a guess of positions and radii
- * featuring using the microscope parameters from another state
+ * using the microscope parameters from another state
- * featuring using the microscope parameters and positions from another state
+ * using the microscope parameters and positions from another state

-All of these ``runner`` functions allow you to select the images and previously- featured states interactively through dialog boxes, for convenience.
+All of these ``runner`` functions allow you to select the images and previously-featured states interactively through dialog boxes, for convenience.
 If this is not convenient you can instead pass the filenames for the states and images directly to the runner functions, along with a whole lot more options.
 Read the documentation if you want to know more!